mateusza/wireguard-configuration-manager/README.md

 #### `public.key` (conditionally optional)
 Public key.
 Optional, if `private.key` is provided.

-**At least one of `private.key` or `public.key` must be provided.**
+**At least one of `private.key` and `public.key` must be present.**

-**The tool doesn't verify if `public.key` matches `private.key` when both are provided.**
+**The tool doesn't verify if `public.key` matches `private.key` when both are present.**

 #### `ip.conf`
 IPv4 or IPv6 addresses.
 One per line.

 #### `networks.conf` (optional)
-IPv4 or IPv6 networks that are connected to peer.
+IPv4 or IPv6 networks connected to peer.
 One per line.

-If the network is not a subnet of interface network, it should also be included in interface's `network.conf` file.
+If the network is not a subnet of interface network, it should also be referenced in interface's `network.conf` file.

 #### `dns.conf` (optional)
 DNS-es to by used by peer.
-Defaults to interface's `dns.conf` or defaults values.
+Defaults to interface's `dns.conf` or default values.

 ## Author
 * Mateusz Adamowski